A subnetwork is a range of IP addresses in a cloud network. Addresses from this range will be assigned to Virtual Machines (VMs) in the cloud.

-There are two ways to create a subnetwork in the network: during the creation of a Gcore Virtual Machine or from the Networks page, which is described in the following section.
+You can create a subnetwork in two ways: during the creation of a Gcore Virtual Machine or from the Networks page, which is described in the following section.

 1. In the Gcore Customer Portal, navigate to Cloud > Networking.